cms-opendata-workshop/workshop2023-lesson-selection/_episodes/05-challenge.md

  * What quality criteria might you choose for vetoing objects?

 >## Solutions
->In the final session for this lesson we will go over the actual analysis choices for H -> tau tau and discuss approaches for some physics processes you chose for this challenge.
+>In the final session for this lesson we will go over the actual analysis choices for the $$t\bar{t}$$ measurement and discuss approaches for some physics processes you chose for this challenge.
 {: .testimonial}

 {% include links.md %}